bthalpin/React-Portfolio/README.md

 # Portfolio

-This is my portfolio for the work that I've done at Rutgers Coding Bootcamp.
-The portfolio contains an about me section with a brief summary of who I am,  a project section that contains some of my best projects from the Bootcamp, a contact page to be connected to the backend in the future, and a resume page where you can download my resume.
+Hi, I'm Brian Halpin and this is the GitHub repo for my portfolio page.
+My portfolio was created using React and using React Router for navigating the different pages.
+The home page is the About me section with a brief description of who I am.
+The portfolio section has a list of six of my top projects, if you click on them you will be taken to a project detail page to get a brief summary of the project and also be presented with a link to the deployed app and the source code on GitHub.
+There is also a contact form that uses EmailJS to send out an email.
+Finally there is the resume page with a link to download my resume and a brief summary of some of my skills.

 I hope you enjoy.
-Feel free to contact me directly, or check out my GitHub repository, Linkedin, and Stack Overflow pages by clicking the links in the footer.
+Feel free to contact me directly, or check out my GitHub repository or Linkedin pages by clicking the links in the footer.

 ## Table of Contents